janjezek/website-blocking/README.md

 sudo dscacheutil -flushcache; sudo killall -HUP mDNSResponder
 ```

-## Part 2: Scheduled Website Blocking
+## On-Demand Website Blocking

-For blocking websites during specific hours, you can create and use blocking scripts.
-Here's how to set it up:
+This feature allows you to manually block and unblock websites as needed using shell scripts.
+It provides flexibility to control access to specific websites temporarily without making permanent changes to the `/etc/hosts` file.

 1. Create two scripts: